andresib/efficiency_scan/README.md

 # efficiency_scan
 Code to make an efficiency scan adding voltages to the knee.
-IMPORTAN: This code need as an input the directory "results" that is produced after running the HV Scan Code.
+IMPORTANT: This code need as an input the directory "results" that is produced after running the HV Scan Code.

 To run the code you have to do the following steps.